Coaching Supervision

 Restorative

 Supporting you and your wellbeing.
-Coaching can be an emotionally draining experience at times, and supervision is a space where you will feel listened to and supported.
+Coaching can be emotionally challenging at times, and supervision is a space where you will feel listened to and supported.

 Formative

-Continuing to hone your skills as a coach, reflecting on tricky moments with clients, and refining your own approach which sits comfortably with who you want to be as a coach.
+Continuing to hone your skills as a coach, reflecting on tricky moments with clients, and refining your own approach which sits comfortably with who you want to be in your coaching work.

 Normative

-We may consider together the professional norms and codes of practice which guide your coaching practice, or you may bring ethical dilemmas you are encountering.
+Considering together the professional norms and codes of practice which guide our coaching practice, and discussing any ethical dilemmas you encounter.